 Hanover Pubs

 Home to the city’s highest concentration of pubs, you could easily plan a Brighton pub crawl around Hanover alone.
-Each pub is distinct in its own right:
+Each pub is distinct in its own right.
+Some of my favourites include:

 Where to shop in Hanover